 |J.S.
 Bach [March 31, 1685 – July 28, 1750]|

 Make no doubt about it, when one talks about the giants in classical music, J.S.
 Bach must be mentioned right near the top.
-Along with Haydn, Mozart, and Beethoven, Bach fills my list of my top 4 favorite composers [I would have to put him number one tied with Beethoven].
+Along with Haydn, Mozart, and Beethoven, Bach fills my list of who I believe are the top 4 most influential composers with regards to the development of music. [classical or non-classical].

 Bach was the main developer of the polyphony technique that was a main characteristic in the Baroque period of music.
 Polyphony means ‘many voices’ and in the compositions was demonstrated by different thematic lines [voices] of music being played at the same time.

-Without further ado, please turn up the volume and enjoy some of the greatest music ever composed by the genius, Johann Sebastian Bach to celebrate on his 337th Birthday—which was either today, March 21 or March 31.
+Without further ado, please turn up the volume and enjoy some of the greatest music ever composed by the genius, Johann Sebastian Bach to celebrate his 338th Birthday.

 JS Bach: Toccata and Fugue in D minor: